-

 • Supervisor development and training;

-• The deployment of PGR resources by the Faculty, including PGR study space. - This wide range of business should be reflected in the group’s membership, which should include, but is not limited to:
+4. This wide range of business should be reflected in the group’s membership, which should include, but is not limited to:

 • The Faculty DPGR